GLEP 83: EAPI deprecation

 A banned EAPI must no longer be used, neither for new ebuilds, nor for updating of existing ebuilds [2].

-• two newer Council-approved EAPIs are supported by the stable version of Portage, and
+The Gentoo Council will deprecate an EAPI when one or more newer Council-approved EAPIs are supported by the stable version of Portage, namely

 The Gentoo Council will ban a deprecated EAPI when